bureson/nn-compass/scenes/dilemma6.md

 # Feedback
 Your focus on developing your team's capabilities in the long term is great.
-However, you should consider doing a systematic problem solving before suggesting to do a team-wide re-training.
+However, you should consider doing a systematic problem solving before suggesting doing a team-wide re-training.
 Perhaps the issue of low quality A3s is not due to lack of competencies and your training efforts would then be a waste.

 This is a dilemma about accelerating team members development, empower others to take action and building a culture where problems are eliminated at root cause.